wgwoz/Robot-Sumo-RL/README.md

 # Robot Sumo RL Training System

+## **CHANGES BY ME (wgwoz)**

+I have forked this repo and used most of it functionality.
+I have changed size of model and robot inputs/outputs, in order to make it more realistic and later deployed to phisical robot.
+- 5 analog opponent sensors
+- 3 digital line sensors
+- differential drive
+I have also changed  phisics model to better fit my goals.
+- slippage and wheel spinout (the later deactivated)
+- momentum
+- better traction from front than from sides/back to promote flanking

+I have modified reward function extensivley and trained 3 models.
+SAC, SAC128 and PPO.
+In my findings, SAC128 started performing the best followed by PPO followed by SAC.
+It seems that SAC strarted to overfit.

+Most of the work was made by Sebastian, the original author, I have adapted his codebase to my needs.
+I have used help of copilot and codebase is not tidy rn

 > [!IMPORTANT]
 >  State-of-the-Art (SOTA) Implementation: As of January 2026, this repository represents the most advanced open-source framework for Robot Sumo combat, being the first to provide a comprehensive benchmark of SAC, PPO, and A2C algorithms integrated with a competitive self-play mechanism.